 Roe v.
 Wade

-(1973) Decision of the Supreme Court of the United States that established a woman's right to have an abortion without undue interference from the government.
-A Texas law prohibiting abortions was challenged by an unmarried pregnant woman (pseudonymously named Jane Roe), and the court ruled in her favour, finding that the state had violated her right to privacy (see rights of privacy).
-Harry Blackmun, writing for the seven-member majority, argued that the state's legitimate concern for the protection of prenatal life increased as a pregnancy advanced.
-While allowing that the state might forbid abortions during a pregnancy's third trimester, he held that a woman was entitled to obtain an abortion freely, after medical consultation, during the first trimester and in an authorized clinic during the second trimester.
-The Roe decision, perhaps the most controversial in the Supreme Court's history, remains at the centre of the issue of abortion rights.
-Repeated challenges since 1973, such as Planned Parenthood of Southeastern Pennsylvania v.
-Casey, have narrowed the scope of Roe but have not overturned it.
+410 U.S. 113 (1973), established a woman's right to have an abortion without undue restrictive interference from the government.
+The Court held that a woman's right to decide for herself to bring or not bring a pregnancy to term is guaranteed under the Fourteenth Amendment.
+A Texas law prohibiting abortions had been challenged by an unmarried pregnant woman (Roe) and the court ruled in her favor, finding that the state had violated her right to privacy.
+In attempting to balance the state's rights against the rights of the individual, Justice Harry A. Blackmun held that the state's legitimate interest in protecting potential life increased as the pregnancy advanced.
+While allowing that the state may forbid abortions during the third trimester, Blackmun wrote that a woman is entitled to obtain an abortion freely, after consultation with a doctor, in the first trimester and in an authorized clinic in the second trimester.

-What made you look up Roe v.
+What made you want to look up Roe v.
 Wade?
-Please tell us what you were reading, watching or discussing that led you here.
+Please tell us where you read or heard it (including the quote, if possible).